 The RSS auto-guider is routinely used for all RSS observations.
-It was recently upgraded (March 2018).
-It now has two cameras available, one for each half of the field of view, and is much more sensitive than the previous guider, which had a practical limit of $V \sim 16$ mag.
-Commissioning of the guider is ongoing, and the new magnitude limit is not yet characterised.
-We expect guiding capability to be significantly improved, particularly for MOS and Fabry-Pérot where the available field for selecting a guide star may be much more restricted.
-The new system will also be able to correct for any residual rotational drift and provide auto-focus capability.
+It was upgraded in March 2018.
+It has two cameras available, one for each half of the field of view, and is much more sensitive than the previous guider, easily reaching guide stars at V $\sim$ 18 mag.
+Guiding capability is significantly improved, particularly for MOS and Fabry-Pérot where the available field for selecting a guide star may be much more restricted.
+The new system also corrects for any residual rotational drift and provides auto-focus capability.

-The old guider had a nominal closed-loop tracking performance with a bright guide star of about 0.3" RMS.
+The old guider had a nominal positional accuracy performance with a bright guide star of about 0.3" RMS.
 With fainter guide stars and longer integrations this could degrade to 0.5" RMS.
-Information for the new guider will be provided as soon as possible.
-While improvements are expected, it is safest to assume the characteristics of the previous guider for 2019-2.
+The new guide probes can position the field to better than 0.1" RMS.